Spanish Election Stalemate: PP, PSOE, and the Battle for Government

 Ayuso wants to prevent Sanchez government

 The coming weeks will show whether there will be another election this year or next spring because no government can be formed.
-For experts, however, it is clear that Feijoo has bad cards to start again as the top candidate of the PP. According to the FT, no one within the party dares to doubt Ayuso’s power.
+For experts, however, it is clear that Feijoo has bad cards to start once more as the top candidate of the PP. According to the FT, no one within the party dares to doubt Ayuso’s power.

 Meanwhile, the Madrid regional head is trying to prevent PSOE boss Sanchez from forming a new government.
 “In the next two weeks, when Spain is on holiday, he will ensure through the back door that he stays in power at all costs by literally selling our country to his enemies,” she said recently.